patloew/RxLocation/README.md

 disposable.dispose();
 ```

-As an alternative, multiple Disposables can be collected to dipose of at once via `CompositeDisposable`:
+As an alternative, multiple Disposables can be collected to dispose of at once via `CompositeDisposable`:

 ```java
 CompositeDisposable disposable = new CompositeDisposable();